The Mysterious Cities of Gold: DVD and digital

 The Mysterious Cities of Gold was released on both VHS and DVD in France, Belgium, Japan, Portugal, Canada (in French) and Germany.
 In 2007, Fabulous Films acquired the licence to release the series in Region 2 (Europe), Region 1, and Region 4.
-All 39 episodes of the series were released in the United Kingdom on June 23, 2008, as a six-disc DVD set with the picture and sound restored.
-The DVD was released in Australia in August 2008.
-It was released in North America on April 7, 2009.
+All 39 episodes of the series were released in the United Kingdom in June 2008, as a six-disc DVD set with the picture and sound restored.
+The DVD was released in Australia in August 2008 and later in North America in April 2009.
 The show is also available to purchase and stream via digital retailers.